-A key principle behind the Singapore Maths textbooks and Maths Mastery is based on the concrete, visual and abstract approach.
-Pupils are first introduced to an idea or skill by acting it out with real objects (a hands- on approach).
-Pupils then are moved onto the visual stage, where pupils are encouraged to relate the concrete understanding to pictorial representations.
-The final abstract stage is a change for pupils to represent problems by sing mathematical notion.
-Whilst this calculation policy aims to show the CVA approach to the different calculations, it is not always noted further up the year groups.
-However, it is expected that the CVA approach is used continuously in all new learning and calculations even when not noted
+A key principle behind the maths mastery materials we use in school is based on concrete, pictorial and visual approach.
+Pupils are first introduced to an idea or skill by acting it out with real objects (concrete hands-on approach).
+Pupils are then moved to the pictorial stage, where they are encouraged to relate their concrete understanding to pictorial representations.
+The final abstract stage is a change for pupils to represent problems without using concrete and pictorial resources.
+Concrete, Pictorial, Abstract

-In EYFS pupils should be developing their concept of the number system through the use of concrete materials and pictorial representations.
+EYFS In EYFS pupils should be developing their concept of the number system through the use of concrete materials and pictorial representations.
 They should experience practical calculation opportunities using a wide variety of equipment, e.g. small world play, role play, counters, cubes etc. They develop ways of recording calculations using pictures, etc. Addition: Add two single digit numbers, counting on to find the answer.
 Pupils must be provided with opportunities to develop their skills so that they are able to count reliably, including one to one correspondence and count on from a given number.
 Pupils should be given the opportunity to count out sets of objects and then combine them to make a total e.g. 6 + 2 = 8

-First count out a group of 6.
 Then count out a group of 2.

-Finally combine them to find a total.
+Finally combine them

 Pupils should recognise different ways of making numbers.
 E.g 6 can be made as

 Subtraction: Using quantities and objects, subtract two single-digit numbers and count back to find the answer.
 Pupils should count out a group of objects, move some away and recount the total.
+8-3=5 show a number and then repeat the number to show doubling.
+Then move onto pictorial representations.